kshedden/seqmatch/README.md

 Outline of strategy:

-1. Run `compress.go` to convert the raw sequence and target files to gzip compressed files.
-In these files, one sequence is placed on each line, with the structure: sequence id/tab/sequence/newline.
+1. Restructure the targets so that all letters other than A/T/G/C are converted to X, and the file has one line per sequence with format sequence/newline/identifier.

+2. Sort and deduplicate the reads, then compress them and write them to a file with format: sequence/count/newline.
+The count is the number of times eah distinct read occurs in the original raw read pool.
+Then compress and restructure the file to have one line per gene, with format: sequence/tab/identifier.
 Sequence elements other than A/T/G/C are converted to X.

-2. Run `sort_sources.pbs` and `sort_targets.pbs` to sort and
-de-duplicate the sequences.
-The count information is retained for the sources but not for the targets.
+3. Create a windowed read file with structure: tag/tab/read sequence/tab/count/newline.
+The tag is a subsequence of the full read beginning and ending at defined locations.

-3. Run `bloom.go` to identify candidate matches.
+4. Run `bloom.go` to identify candidate matches based on the windowed reads.

-4. Run `sort_matches.pbs` to sort the matches

-5. Run `merge_matches.go` to merge the matches with the source file.
+5. Sort the candidate matches from step 4.
-This step eliminates false positives from the Bloom filter.

-Notes:

-* The `sw` parameter sets the sequence width.
-It should be set to the same value in all files.
-Reads shorter than this width are skipped.
-  Reads that are `sw` or longer in length are only matched based on the first `sw` values.

-* The output file gives all subsequences from the target genes that match the source sequences (truncated to length `sw` as noted above).
-Each target gene may match multiple source sequences, and these source sequences may have weights greater than 1 based on the source deduplication (step 2 above).
-To infer an expression level we should add the weights over all source sequences that match into a given target gene.
+6. Use a merging procedure to exclude candidate matches that are not truly matches.